biannak6288/github-tutorial/README.md

     * once set up, press on the gear in the top right corner
     * go to connected services
     * connect your github with cloud9 by clicking on the connect button
-3. In the future you will sign into cloud9 using your github account
+3. In the future you will sign into cloud9 using your github account.
+This is how you do it...
 ![if you want to sign-in to github using c9, this is where you go...](https://raw.githubusercontent.com/OperationSpark/using-c9/master/img/c9-signin-github.png)